microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_atlas_webapi.md

 ## Connecting Azure App Service to Azure SQL

 1. Confirm that the Azure App Service MI is added to Azure SQL, which should be handled through the [Post TF Deploy script](/sql/scripts/Post_TF_Deploy.sql)
     * Validate that the Azure App Service MI has [Directory Reader](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-directory-readers-role) enabled with **your administrator**, and that the administrator is able to grant the Azure App Service MI login access to Azure SQL.
-An example is included as part of the [sql_boostrap.sh](/infra/scripts/sql_bootstrap.sh).
+An example is included as part of the [Post Terraform Deployment steps](/infra/terraform/omop/README.md/#step-4-run-post-terraform-deployment-steps).

 Within Azure SQL, you can the following query for your Azure App Service: